 While the JOBS Act has created an enormous opportunity, the world can seem like an impossibly regulated place for those operating a portal or raising money for a business.
 FundAmerica is a leading FinTech provider, here to minimize your risks and costs associated with equity and debt crowdfunding.

-FundAmerica provides critical back office services for your portal and/or for issuers who are engaging in technology-driven fundraising by selling equity and debt securities to investors pursuant to 506(b), 506(c) (aka Title II of the JOBS Act) - and, once rules are approved, 4(a)(6) (aka Title III of the JOBS Act) offerings.
+FundAmerica provides critical back office services for your portal and/or for issuers who are engaging in technology-driven fundraising by selling equity and debt securities to investors pursuant to 506(b), 506(c) (aka Title II of the JOBS Act) - and, 4(a)(6) (aka Title III of the JOBS Act) offerings.

 FundAmerica delivers the technology and compliance you need in the services below, either selectively or as a package, to handle critical back-office functions and manage regulatory exposure.